2019 Relief Procedures for Former U.S. Citizens

 Taxpayers without a Social Security Number may still make a submission under these procedures.
 (Note: Even if you were never a U.S. citizen, you should determine your status as a resident alien or nonresident alien and file tax returns according to your status.)

 If you do not meet one or more of the stringent requirements under this new procedure, you may have other options.
 The IRS has officially sanctioned a couple options for taxpayers who would like to get back in compliance with their US tax obligations.
 The Voluntary Disclosure Program and Streamlined Filing Compliance Procedures have less stringent requirements.
-However, they require taxpayers to pay unpaid taxes unlike this 2019 relief procedure for expatriates.
+The downside is they require taxpayers to pay unpaid taxes unlike this 2019 relief procedure for expatriates.
 Taxpayers who use the domestic and offshore voluntary disclosure practices and Streamlined Domestic Offshore Procedures must pay penalties as well, however, paying is likely preferable to dealing with a criminal tax matter.

 There are still other options that may be available to you.
 Therefore, if you have unreported income from any source including foreign accounts or assets, contact us today.
 Our Los Angeles voluntary disclosure attorneys can help provide you with the advice and assistance needed to optimize your outcomes.
 Attorney and CPA Pedram Ben-Cohen has extensive large-firm experience handling sophisticated tax matters and is also a Certified Taxation Law Specialist, certified by the State Bar of California Board of Legal Specialization.
 Contact the tax attorneys at the Ben-Cohen Law Firm now.